You may now ask; how is Koios be better than current approaches to solving social problems

 boards and badges.
 When it's more fun people also spend more time on it and more

 - Features for rich narratives and presentations of your problem space make your work

 - If you don't have time to work on the problem someone else can take over.
 The project

 will not die out as can happen if all your work is stored on your local computer.

-- Other online collaborative tools like forums or social media tend to become a very
+- Other online collaborative tools like forums or social media sites tend to become a very

 long debate that doesn’t result in anything productive.
 Discussions are repeated

 as there is no way to federate or organize insights or conclusions.
 Koios makes

 this more effective by coupling each discussion tightly to a very concrete question within a clear process with clear goals.

 - Greater potential for learning when there are more ideas and more perspectives available.